-The last victim of Jack the Ripper.
+Jack the Ripper's last victim.
 Who was Jack the Ripper?
 The secret is revealed.
 Versions and theories

-In 1888, a serial killer, known under the pseudonym Jack the Ripper, was operating in London and Whitechapel.
-This nickname was used to sign a letter received by the Central News Agency.
-In this letter, it was said that the author takes full responsibility for the murders.
-This person is also called the "Leather Apron" and the "Whitechapel Killer".
+In 1888, a serial killer known under the pseudonym Jack the Ripper was active in London and Whitechapel.
+This nickname was signed in a letter received by the Central News Agency.
+This letter stated that the author takes full responsibility for the murders upon himself.
+This figure has also been called the "Leather Apron" and the "Whitechapel Killer".

 This maniac killed prostitutes from the slums.
-Before taking out the internal organs, the victims had their throats cut.
+The victims' throats were cut before the internal organs were removed.
 Based on this, it was concluded that the killer was well acquainted with anatomy.
 It was assumed that the killer was a surgeon.
-In September and October 1888, the opinion became popular that there was a definite connection between the found victims.
+In September and October 1888, it became popular that there was some connection between the victims found.
 Many publishers received letters that may have been written by Jack the Ripper.
-The famous letter "From Hell" was delivered to the Whitechapel Vigilance Committee, accompanied by a human kidney.
+The famous letter “From Hell” was delivered to the Whitechapel Vigilance Committee, which included a human kidney.

 It is worth noting that for many years the identity of Jack the Ripper remained unknown.
-However, last year the media reported that Russell Edwards, writer and detective, along with molecular biologist Jari Louhelainen, identified the serial killer using DNA testing.
-It turned out to be Aaron Kosminsky, an immigrant from Poland.
-He worked in Whitechapel as a barber and was mentally ill.
-Interestingly, during the investigation in 1888, Aaron Kosminsky appeared in the case as a suspect, but the police were never able to find irrefutable evidence of his guilt.
-By the way, many forensic experts do not agree with the statement of Russell and Jari.
+However, last year the media reported that Russell Edwards, a writer and detective, together with molecular biologist Jari Louhelainen, used DNA testing to identify the serial killer.
+It turned out to be Aaron Kosminsky, an emigrant from Poland.
+He worked as a barber in Whitechapel and was mentally ill.
+Interestingly, during the investigation in 1888, Aaron Kosminsky appeared in the case as a suspect, but the police were never able to find conclusive evidence of his guilt.
+By the way, many forensic experts do not agree with the statement of Russell and Yari.

 What caused such cruelty?

-Emigrants flooded the big cities of England.
+Emigrants flooded into the big cities of England.
 Since 1882, many Russians and Jews, as well as people from of Eastern Europe.
-Emigrants kept coming and coming, and this led to overpopulation, which led to the deterioration of not only life, but also working conditions.
-Chaos reigned in many areas: alcoholism, robberies and lawlessness.
-Poverty forced the beautiful half of humanity to engage in prostitution.
+Emigrants kept coming and coming, and this led to overpopulation, which led to a deterioration not only of living conditions, but also of working conditions.
+Chaos reigned in many areas: alcoholism, robbery and lawlessness.
+Poverty forced the fair half of humanity into prostitution.

-As of October 1888, it was established that about 1,200 women were engaged in the "ancient profession" and 62 brothels worked.
-Whitechapel during this period can be characterized as follows: poverty, crime and racism.
-Therefore, it is not surprising that it was during this period that the brutal serial murders attributed to Jack the Ripper fall.
+As of October 1888, it was established that about 1,200 women were engaged in the “ancient profession” and 62 brothels were operating.
+Whitechapel at that time can be characterized as follows: poverty, crime and racism.
+Therefore, it is not surprising that it was during this period that the brutal serial murders attributed to Jack the Ripper occurred.

-It is widely believed that at first the serial killer strangled his victims.
+It is widely believed that the serial killer first strangled his victims.
 Experts who examined the dead reported that there were signs of strangulation.
-If so, then this explains why the people who lived in the neighborhood did not hear the cries of the unfortunate.
-But today, some dispute this theory, since there is no evidence.
+If so, then this explains why the people living next door did not hear the screams of the unfortunate people.
+But today this theory is disputed by some, since there is no evidence.

 Identified victims of Jack the Ripper

-During the killings, Jack the Ripper slit the throats of his victims.
+During the murders, Jack the Ripper slit the throats of his victims.
 The cut was made from left to right.
-The killer did not smear in the blood of his victims due to the fact that he tilted the heads of the dead to the right.
+The killer did not smear himself in the blood of his victims due to the fact that he tilted the heads of the dead to the right.
 When the woman was already dead, the serial killer opened the abdominal cavity.
-In some women, he cut out all the internal organs, in others - only separate parts.
+In some women he cut out all the internal organs, in others only certain parts.

 Letters from Jack the Ripper